Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Preliminaries

 Consider a simple scenario in free space, the dynamic path can be divided into two parts as shown in Fig. \ref{paths_noWalls}.
 The first part with a distance $r_{T}$ is the signal from the transmitter to the target, and the second part with a distance $r_{R}$ is the reflected signal from the target to the receivers.
 According to the Friis equation \cite{friis1946}, the power of the signal arriving at the target can be expressed as

 The power of the signal reflected by the target and received by the receiver can be mathematically expressed as

 where $\sigma$ represents the radar cross section (RCS) of the target, encompassing the effective reflection ratio at the target \cite{RCS2015}.
-In free space, the power of the dynamic signal $P_{d}$ equals to $P_{r_{R}}$.
+In free space, the power of the dynamic signal $P_{d}$ equals to $P_{d_{LoS}}$.
 Therefore, the $SSNR_{LoS}$ can be expressed as

 where $K=\frac{P_{T}G_{T}A_{R}}{4\pi }$.
-According to the findings in \cite{placement_matters}, the variables $\gamma$ and $b$ have fixed values for a given pair of Wi-Fi transceivers.
-Furthermore, the transmission power $P_{T}$, antenna gains $G_{T}$ and $G_{R}$, and signal wavelength $\lambda$ are assumed to be constant.
-Assuming a constant RCS of the target $\sigma$ and a small value for $b$, \eqref{SSNR_nowall} can be simplified as
+Assuming a constant RCS of the target $\sigma$ and a small value for $b$.
+Furthermore, the transmission power $P_{T}$, antenna gains $G_{T}$ and $G_{R}$, and signal wavelength $\lambda$ are assumed to be constant, then \eqref{SSNR_nowall} can be simplified as

 The derived equation demonstrates the close relationship between the sensing capability and various distances, namely the distances of the target reflection signal ($r_{T}$ and $r_{R}$) and the distance between the transceivers ($r_{D}$).
 By considering the minimum SSNR requirement, we can express the boundary of the sensing area as